+As we’ve mentioned, expats make up a huge number of residents in the Algarve.
 The British have long held a very special place in their hearts for the Algarve.
 Their presence has not changed, with British retirees continuing to grace the southern coast.
-Indeed, the British accounted for 33% of foreign property purchases in the Algarve in 2019.
+Indeed, the British accounted for 33 percent of foreign property purchases in the Algarve in 2019.

 While the climate, beaches, and relaxed way of life are all major pull factors for expats in Portugal, there are also significant tax benefits on offer.
 The non-habitual residence (NHR) scheme can allow expats to live with certain tax exemptions for ten years – an attractive scheme for retirees and families alike.

 Do bear in mind, however, that the NHR program may be coming to an end.
 You can consult this article by our residency and citizenship division, Is the Portugal NHR Ending?, for more information.

 The Algarve is split into 16 different municipalities, and each municipality offers something slightly different for buyers.
 In each region, you will find attractive homes for sale in the Algarve – spacious homes, luxury villas, and many properties with a sea view.

 You’ll find a variety of property types across the region.
 You’ll even come across Portuguese vineyards for sale in the Algarve if this is something that you would be interested in.
 Here, we provide you with a brief rundown of the key areas in the Algarve, conveniently split into three regions: The Central Algarve, the Western Algarve, and the Eastern Algarve.